 - 1. The child seat should meet safety standards.
-The child seat should meet Federal Motor Vehicle Safety Standard 213 (FMVSS 213) or Canadian Motor Vehicle Safety Standards.
+The child seat should meet Federal Motor Vehicle Safety Standard 213 (FMVSS 213) or Canadian Motor Vehicle Safety Standard 213 (CMVSS 213).
 Look for the manufacturer's statement of compliance on the box and seat. - 2.
 The child seat should be of the proper type and size to fit the child.

 Infants: Children up to about one year old should be restrained in a rear-facing, reclining child seat.
-Only rear-facing seats provide the support an infant needs to protect their head, neck, and back.
-See page 25 for additional information on protecting infants
+Only a rear-facing seat provides the proper support to protect an infant's head, neck, and back.
+See page 27 for additional information on protecting infants.

-Small Children: A child who is too large for a rear-facing child seat, and who can sit up without support, should be restrained in a forward-facing child seat.
-See page 29 for additional information on protecting small children.
+Small Children: A child who is too large for a rear-facing child seat, and who can sit up without support, should be restrained in a forwardfacing child seat.
+See page 31 for additional information on protecting small children.